Exercise Helps Your Hearing

 Exercise also helps reduce chances of developing depression and anxiety, two other health conditions which are detrimental to hearing health.
 According to a study by the National Council on Aging, individuals over the age of 50 with untreated hearing loss were more likely to report feeling depressed, anxious, angry and frustrated, and less likely to participate in organized social activities than those who used hearing aids.
 Exercise triggers the release of endorphins and boosts the brain’s production of serotonin, dopamine and norepinephrine, which are mood-elevating chemicals.
 Additionally, exercise increases your chances for social interaction.
 Social isolation is another byproduct of untreated hearing loss.

 How much exercise is enough?
-That depends upon your overall health and what your physician recommends; however, the U.S. Surgeon General’s report on Physical Activity and Health recommends you engage in some type of cardiovascular activity for approximately 30 minutes at a time, five times each week.
+That depends on your overall health and what your physician recommends; however, the U.S. Surgeon General’s report on Physical Activity and Health recommends you engage in some type of cardiovascular activity for approximately 30 minutes at a time, five times each week.
 Even those who only exercise once a week are 32 percent less likely than sedentary people to develop hearing loss.
 And if you don’t have a four-legged friend to encourage you to stroll the neighborhood, find other activities that get you up and moving.
-Gardening, house keeping, washing the car or parking further away from the store are all great ways to get your heart pumping – and keep your hearing healthy.
+Gardening, housekeeping, washing the car or parking further away from the store are all great ways to get your heart pumping – and keep your hearing healthy.